 We are always looking to grow our team!
-We are looking for students across all levels of experience: from undergraduates, to Masters students, to PhD candidates.
+We are looking for students across all levels of experience: from undergraduates, to Masters students, to PhD candidates, to Postdoctoral researchers.
 No background in robotics, parallel programming, or machine learning is required.
-That said, we are generally conducting research that requires coding and so we will expect some CS background.
-We also particularly encourage students from any of the underrepresented groups in CS and Engineering to reach out about potential projects.
+That said, we are generally conducting research that requires mathematical maturity and programming and so we will expect some CS / EE / Math background.
+For CU and BC undergraduates considering taking COMS BC3159: Parallel Optimization for Robotics as it is perfect preperation for much of the lab’s research (and the course project is a perfect way to start to explore our research)!
+Other useful courses include: COMS W3157 Advanced Programming, CSEE 3827: Fundamentals of Computer Systems, or any courses in optimization, numerical methods, or robotics!

 In general, we are looking for students who demonstrate commitment, creativity, communication skills, and courage to learn something new.
+We also particularly encourage students from any of the underrepresented groups in CS and Engineering to reach out about potential projects.

 For Undergraduate and Masters part-time researchers during the academic semester, in order to ensure that you can have a meaningful research experience as a member of the lab we expect you to: